-Employed persons are subject to income tax on remuneration and all benefits received from employment.
-Those who receive above ALL 2,000,000, should file an annual tax return.
-Employees employed by more than one employer are obliged to file the aforementioned return, irrespective of the amount of their annual income.
-Entities are required to withhold personal income tax from the gross salaries of their employees.
-In Albania, a progressive rate is applicable; no tax is applied monthly salaries of up to ALL 40,000; 6.5% for salaries up to ALL 50,000 for the amount over ALL 30,000; 13% for salaries up to ALL 200,000 for the amount over ALL 30,000.
+The definition of employment income also encompasses income earned by a self-employed individual, if at least 80% of the revenue earned is derived directly or indirectly from a single customer or if at least 90% of the total revenue earned is derived from 2 clients.
+However, such criteria do not apply if the self-employed individual provides services only to non-tax residents in Albania.
+A progressive rate is applicable on employment income; no tax is applied to monthly incomes of up to ALL 50,000; the rate is 13% for income up to ALL 60,000 for the amount over ALL 35,000; 13% for income up to ALL 200,000 for the amount over ALL 30,000.
 Above that level, ALL 22,100 plus 23% of the amount above ALL 200,000 is payable.